heera9331/Notes-Adda/MERN/ReactJS/Interview-Questions.md

 ---

-Vanilla JavaScript
+**Vanilla JavaScript**

 Without any (UI) framework and library.

 ReactJS

 ReactJS is a library used for building user interface.
 It was developed by Facebook in 2013.

-Why ReactJS?
+**Why ReactJS?**

-• React is extremely popular.
+- React is extremely popular.
-• It makes building complex, interactive UIs a breeze.
+- It makes building complex, interactive UIs a breeze.
-• It’s powerful and flexible.
+- It’s powerful and flexible.
-• It has a very active and versatile ecosystem.
+- It has a very active and versatile ecosystem.
-• Components, JSX & Props
+- Components, JSX & Props
   Core Features
-• State
+- State
-• Hooks (e.g., useEffect())
+- Hooks (e.g., useEffect())
-• Dynamic rendering
+- Dynamic rendering

 ReactJS
 ReactJS is a library used for building user interface.
 It was developed by Facebook in 2013.

-Does react use HTML?
+**Does react use HTML?**
 No, it uses JSX which is like HTML.

-Drawback of ReactJS
+**Drawback of ReactJS**

-• In integrating react with MVC framework like rails require complex configuration.
+- In integrating react with MVC framework like rails require complex configuration.
-• React requires the users have knowledge about the integration of user interface.
+- React requires the users have knowledge about the integration of user interface.

-What is JSX?
+**What is JSX?**
 JSX (Javascript XML) is an extension to javascript that allows you to write html-like syntax within Javascript code.

-• It is used to describe the structure and appearance of react components.
+- It is used to describe the structure and appearance of react components.

 Redux

-• Redux is a predictable state container for JavaScript applications.
+- Redux is a predictable state container for JavaScript applications.
-• Redux is a state management library for JavaScript applications, commonly used with react.
+- Redux is a state management library for JavaScript applications, commonly used with react.

-React-Redux
+## React-Redux

 React-Redux is a library that integrates react with redux.

-React-Toolkit (RTK)
+## React-Toolkit (RTK)

 • Redux Toolkit is the official set of tools recommended by the Redux team to simplify the process of writing Redux logic.

 • Redux-Toolkit is an official package from the redux team that provides utilities to simplify the process of managing state in an redux application.
 Important points

-Store
+**Store**

 • The store holds the global state of the application.